 Yes.
 All participants (youth and adults) attend Quake for the same price.

-A participant is anyone registered for Quake, including adult leaders, junior guides, and youth.
+A participant is anyone registered for Quake, including adult leaders and youth.

 Yes.
 The program fee is $95 per person until the Early Bird Registration Deadline, $120 until the Standard Registration Deadline, and $145 during Late Registration until the Quake begins.
 Evaluations show that youth groups do not recommend staying off-site because the group misses out on the community that forms from staying together for the whole weekend with the other groups.

 The first thing you should do is get excited!
 Quakes are amazing gatherings for youth to grow in their faith.
 It is going to be great!
 Check out the Leader’s Guide online.
 (We recommend reading the Tips for Success first.)
-A program and Trek/Pathway (workshop) grid specific to your Quake will be available online the week of your Quake.
-If you have additional questions, please don’t hesitate to contact the Quake Director listed on your Quake’s webpage.
+A program and workshop grid specific to your Quake will be available online the Wednesday before your Quake.
+If you have additional questions, please don’t hesitate to contact the Quake Director listed on your Quake’s web page.

 All registration occurs online.
 An adult leader registers the group by choosing the number of participants attending, the number of sleeping rooms your group needs, and the number of t-shirts your group wants to pre-order.
-You pay in full with a credit card at the time you register.
-There is not a staff registrar for Quake, but please contact our office at 920-738-5588 if you have registration questions.
+You can choose to pay in full with a credit card at the time you register or click “pay by check” and mail in your payment within 7 business days.
+If you need to add registrants or hotel rooms after your original order, you can login to your account and do so at anytime.

 5:30-7:30 PM – Registration